SkylineCommunications/dataminer-docs/connector-help/connector_help/Delec Oratis IF Dante Card.md

 - Polling and monitoring device parameters
 - Configuring parameters
-- Synchronizing the device file system and rebooting the device - see "General page"section below
+- Synchronizing the device file system and rebooting the device - see "General page" section below
-- Taking and restoring a full backup - see "General page - Backup"section below
+- Taking and restoring a full backup - see "General page - Backup" section below
 - Polling Rx Flows and Tx Flows using the Dante API

 ### Ranges of the driver